iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 then teamed up to craft two other agreements with the Ojibwe and Ottawa nations of Michigan in the fall of 1855 in Detroit.

-{% figure caption: "Manypenny signed over fifty treaties in a few year time span.
+{% figure caption: "Figure 12.
+Manypenny signed over fifty treaties in a few year time span.
 One of his main objectives was to secure a solid legal footing for future American encroachment." %}
 ![A chart showing side-by-side comparison of the language used in the seventeen eighteen hundred and fifty-five Chippewa Treaty and the eighteen hundred and fifty-five Winnebago Treaty](/assets/img/v01/catalano/figure12.png)
 {% endfigure %}